 - Program evaluation and much more

-Your support will help provide much needed resources for Sisters to gain the education they need to effectively dedicate their lives to serve their communities every single day.
+Your support will help provide much needed resources for nuns to gain the education they need to effectively dedicate their lives to serve their communities every single day.

-Each sister mentors between 3-4 people, sharing the skills and knowledge she's gained in her studies.
+Each sister mentors approximately 7 people, sharing the skills and knowledge she's gained in her studies.

 Nearly 1 additional job in an under-served rural community is created by each educated sister.